You can only get council tax if:

 If your council tax reduction is stopped, get advice about whether this is correct.
 If it is not, you should challenge the decision within two months.

 To get council tax reduction, you must be ‘habitually resident’ in the common travel area (which is the British Isles, including Ireland).
 This normally requires that you have lived in one of these countries for the last one to three months, and it is the country that you have the closest current connection to.
+However, if you used to live in this country and are returning from abraod, it is possible to be habitually resident as soon as you are back, depending on your circumsntaces.

 If you are a British or Irish citizen you automatically have this right.
 If you are a national of another European Economic Area country, this depends on how long you have been in the UK, and what you and your family have been doing since you moved here.
 The rules are complex and local authorities often make incorrect decisions.
 Get expert advice if you are refused council tax reduction as you do not have a right to reside.